EXERCISING DURING PREGNANCY

 Yes exercising is 100% safe in your pregnancy for you and your growing baby.
 In fact you are safer to exercise in pregnancy than not as it can prevent illness like gestational diabetes.

 The only considerations that do have to be made is the type of exercise that you may want to do.
-For example if you are keen runner, gym goer or group exercise fanatic and you were at a good fitness level before pregnancy it is perfectly safe to continue with your current activities, making some sensible adaptions along the way.
+For example if you are a keen runner, gym goer or group exercise fanatic and you were at a good fitness level before pregnancy it is perfectly safe to continue with your current activities, making some sensible adaptions along the way.

 If you were not a keen exerciser before pregnancy and now all of a sudden you feel you should be on a health kick this is not the time to take up high intensity exercise, however its never to late to be active and swimming or aqua natal is a great way place to start.